 We are proud to provide the many advantages of laser technology to our patients.
 Among these advantages are the following

 - Minimized Bleeding: As it cuts, the laser beam seals small blood vessels.
 This drastic reduction in bleeding enables a number of new surgical procedures which are not practical or even possible with a scalpel.
 Better visualization of the surgical site allows the oral surgeon to cut more precisely, without unnecessary trauma to healthy surrounding tissues.
 In addition, some procedures do not require sutures when done with the laser (e.g., fibroma removal, some frenectomies, leukoplakia treatment, and others).
 Excellent visibility provides another huge advantage of CO2 laser surgery, i.e., the oral surgeon completes the surgery faster.
 Shorter procedures reduce anesthesia time.
 In addition, some laser-assisted procedures can be performed in conjunction with others to save the patient time under anesthesia.
-Finally, better visibility ensures the better esthetic outcome.
+Finally, better visibility ensures a better aesthetic outcome.

 - Less Swelling and Discomfort: The CO2 laser beam seals lymphatics, resulting in less post-operative swelling and discomfort associated with traditional scalpel surgery.